-- a there is at least one qualified institutional investor (QII) under the FIEL among the TK investors; - b the number of non-QII TK investors (if any) is 49 or less; - c none of the TK investors is a disqualified investor as detailed in the FIEL; and - d the GK, as the operator of the TK arrangement, files with the government authority a simple notification regarding the QII exemption.
+- a there is at least one qualified institutional investor (QII) under the FIEL among the TK investors (the requirements to qualify as a QII are now stricter after the amendment to the relevant cabinet order and cabinet office ordinance under the FIEL, which became effective on March 1, 2016); - b the number of non-QII TK investors (if any) is 49 or less (non-QIIs are limited to certain categories after the March 1, 2016 amendment to the relevant cabinet order and cabinet office ordinance under the FIEL, while there were no limitations imposed on non-QIIs before the amendment); - c none of the TK investors is a disqualified investor as detailed in the FIEL; and - d the GK, as the operator of the TK arrangement, files with the government authority a notification regarding the QII exemption (the requirements for the notification to be filed by the GK are now more complex, compared to the previous simple requirements).

-The requirements of the QII exemption were amended in 2015, and the amendment is expected to be implemented in 2016 (further discussed in Section VII, infra).
+As noted above with respect to the relevant requirements, the requirements of the QII exemption were amended in 2016 (further discussed in Section VII, infra).